The Division of Music History, Theory, and Ethnomusicology will begin accepting applications for the following programs on September 1, 2022:

 - PhD in Music with Concentrations in Music History, Music Theory, and Ethnomusicology

 Preference will be given to applications received by Monday, December 5, 2022.
-Following an initial review, select applicants will be invited for virtual interviews, which will take place on or around Friday, February 3, 2023.
+Following an initial review, select applicants will be invited for on-campus interviews, which will take place on or around Friday, February 3, 2023.
 We encourage these applicants to attend the Graduate Student Conference sponsored by GAMuT on Saturday, February 4, 2023.
 Consult the UNT College of Music Admissions Website for more information about application procedures and admissions requirements.
 The Graduate Handbook and Degree Plans outline degree requirements while our Course Listings and Graduate Seminars provide more information about the curriculum.
 Finally, a list of distinguished alumni illustrates our success in placing graduates of our programs.

 Assistantships and Fellowships